Learn

 There is a benefit to focusing on dividends instead of share prices: it’s called passive income.
 If the company keeps doing well, you can count on the dividends without needing to sell your shares.
 This can be helpful for people who have retired or want to supplement their primary income.

 Let's say you invest in a company like Coca-Cola, which has a long history of paying dividends (NB: we're only using Coca-Cola as an example.
 This isn't a recommendation about investing).
-If you purchase 100 shares of Coca-Cola at a price of $50 per share, your initial investment would be $5,000.
+If you purchase 100 shares of Coca-Cola for $50 per share, your initial investment would be $5,000.
 If Coca-Cola pays a dividend of $1.50 per share each year, your annual income from the investment would be $150.
 As time passes, if Coca-Cola pays more dividends and the share price goes up, your investment could become worth more.

 Dividend-paying companies like Coca-Cola tend to be more established and stable.
 So investing in them can provide a level of stability to your portfolio.
 Even if the stock price drops, you can still receive dividends as long as the company continues to pay them out.